dotnet54/multivariate-measures/README.md

 ## Source Code

 This project was developed using IntelliJ IDE and uses Maven to manage its dependencies.
-You can import the project to IntelliJ, and it will automatically set up the project and import dependencies using the ``pom.xml`` file.
+You can import the project to IntelliJ, and it will automatically set up the project.
+Dependencies are specified in the ``pom.xml`` file.

 ### Multivariate Similarity Measures